 3. Trainee workers and students on work experience or placements.

 How the policy will be implemented and who is responsible?

-The Finance Director has specific responsibility for the effective implementation of this policy.
+The Secretary has specific responsibility for the effective implementation of this policy.
 Each head of department also has responsibilities and we expect all our employees to abide by the policy and help create the equality environment which is its objective.

 In order to implement this policy we shall:

 1. Communicate the policy to employees, job applicants, volunteers and relevant others.

 2. Incorporate specific and appropriate duties in respect of implementing the equal opportunities policy into job descriptions and work objectives of all staff.